jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 [user1@ip-10-49-147-85 overflow-1]$

 ```
-If not compiled just gun with gcc to compile for c code:
+If not compiled just run with gcc to compile for c code:
 ```
  overflow-1]$ gcc int-overflow.c -o int-overflow
 int-overflow.c: In function \u2018main\u2019: